mondora/handbook/README.md

 Our offices are a place in which we create benefit for others around us, and receive benefit from them.
 They are a place in which to engage in meaningful conversations and debates, work together on specific tasks, master new skills and teach something to others.

 The open space setting is a conscious choice made to promote and encourage collaboration and cocreation.
 Please remember to respect your colleagues at all times when working in this setting.
-If you have a call or a meeting, book and use the meeting rooms.
+If you have a call or a meeting, use the meeting rooms.
 If you want to ask someone a question, walk to their desk and talk to them, don't shout across the room.
 Keep your voice low when collaborating with others and remember to schedule a time for brainstorming or knowledge sharing so everyone who wishes can participate.

 ### Working from home

 Here at mondora we give you the opportunity to work from home.
 Some of our colleagues live very far from the office, and so work from home most days.
 Others normally come to the office, but work from home some days too.
 The trick is to balance office/home work correctly.
 We prefer that new employees work from the office every day for as long as they require help and assistance from others.
 If this is your first job,  you are an apprentice, or are still learning about IT, you should be in the office as much as possible, so you can learn more easily from your colleagues.
 Once you have the necessary skills to work alone, you are free to work from whichever location you wish.
 Do keep in mind that the office is not just a work space, but also a place in which people meet, interact, share ideas and have fun… so make sure you don’t miss out on all that’s happening here!
-We currently have employees spread over Valtellina, Milan, Pavia, Bergamo and Novara in Italy, as well as Switzerland and Japan.
-In order to keep in contact and communicate effectively, we use a set of tools, such as Skype, Slack, Google Hangouts, Whatsapp and the seasoned email.
+We currently have employees spread over various Italian cities, as well as Switzerland, Lithuania and Japan.
+In order to keep in contact and communicate effectively, we use a set of tools, such as Slack, Google Hangouts, Whatsapp and the seasoned email.
 You will learn more about how we use these tools during your first weeks with us.
 Communication is key!
-Last but not least...working from home is fine, but remember to physically turn up (on time!) for client meetings!
+Last but not least...working from home is fine, but remember to physically turn up (on time!) for customer meetings!

 ### Environmentally Friendly Workplace